OGGM/oggm/docs/pitfalls.rst

 We are looking for people to help us with this task: join us!
 See e.g. :ref:`oep0003` for a discussion document.

+.. admonition:: **New in version 1.4!**

+   Since v1.4, OGGM can now calibrate the mass-balance model at the regional level based on available estimates.
+See :py:func:`workflow.match_regional_geodetic_mb` for more info.

 References